glic3rinu/django-orchestra/orchestra/apps/orchestration/README.md

 #### b.
 Synchronization Based Management
 When Orchestra is the configuration **authority** and also _the responsible of applying the changes_ on the servers (**push** flow).
 The configuration files are **regenerated** every time by Orchestra, deleting any existing manual configuration.
-This model is very consistent since it only depends on the current state of the system (_stateless_).
+This model is very consistent since it only depends on the current state of the system (_memoryless_).
 Therefore, it makes sense to execute the synchronization operation in **asynchronous** fashion.

 In contrast to registry based management, synchronization management is _fully centralized_, all the management operations are driven by Orchestra so you don't need to install nor configure anything on your servers.